 Carefully invert several times (without creating air bubbles) to mix.
 A floccule (floc) will form from a precipitated aggregation of material with a cloudy appearance (Fig. 1).

 Wait until the floc in the solution has settled.
 Again, invert the bottle several times and wait until the floc has settled.
-The sample is now “fixed” and can be stored for up to 8 hours if needed in a cool and dark condition.
+The sample is now fixed to prevent change in dissolved oxygen content and can be transported back to the lab and stored for up to 8 hours, if needed, in a cool and dark condition.

 If storing, samples should be sealed using a small amount of deionized water squirted around the stopper, and the stopper should be wrapped in aluminum foil, secured with a rubber band.